 Sweet potatoes offer a variety of health benefits for your dog; they are high in fiber which helps with your dog’s digestion.
 Sweet Potatoes are also high in vitamin A, vitamin B6, and vitamin C, as well as calcium, potassium, dietary fiber, antioxidants, and iron.
 Sweet potatoes are also low in fat, making them the perfect treat.
 There are a couple of different reasons why these vitamins are essential within a dog’s diet, one being vitamin A helps keep your pup’s eyes healthy, muscles, skin, and nerves.
 Vitamin C is also another important vitamin within a dog’s diet as it helps keep their immune system functioning well, and they continue to have a healthy dog.
 Sweet potatoes are also very easy to find at your local grocery store, making them accessible.

 How you should prepare sweet potatoes

-Other ways you can cook them is by baking them in an oven at 450F until cooked.
-Mash up the potato as topper or spread it on your dog’s favourite lick mat.
+Another way you can cook them is by baking them in an oven at 450F until cooked.
+Mash up the potato as a topper or spread it on your dog’s favourite lick mat.
 Freeze the healthy mashed potatoes in the freezer in ice cube trays and a low-calorie snack for your pet.